jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

 You already have a rubric now: **Visible, Composable, Honest**.
 Pick the trade-off you're willing to live with — because at 3 AM, you won't care what was "elegant."
 You'll care what was **understandable**.

 **There's no "correct" choice here.** Each approach is a tool.
 Use try/catch when you need simplicity.
 Use neverthrow when you need composability.
-Use awaitly when you want automatic error inference with familiar syntax.
+Use Awaitly when you want automatic error inference with familiar syntax.
 Use Effect when you need the full architectural toolkit.

 But whatever you choose, choose deliberately.
 Don't just throw try/catch around everything and hope for the best.
 And don't pick Effect just because it sounds impressive on your resume.